MicrosoftDocs/cpp-docs/docs/text/mbcs-support-in-visual-cpp.md

  Visual C++ accepts double-byte characters wherever it is appropriate to do so.
 This includes path names and file names in dialog boxes and text entries in the Visual C++ resource editor (for example, static text in the dialog editor and static text entries in the icon editor).
 In addition, the preprocessor recognizes some double-byte directives — for example, file names in `#include` statements, and as arguments to the `code_seg` and `data_seg` pragmas.
 In the source code editor, double-byte characters in comments and string literals are accepted, although not in C/C++ language elements (such as variable names).

 ##  <a name="_core_support_for_the_input_method_editor_.28.ime.29"></a> Support for the Input Method Editor (IME)
  Applications written for East Asian markets that use MBCS (for example, Japan) normally support the Windows IME for entering both single- and double-byte characters.
 The Visual C++ development environment contains full support for the IME.
-For more information, see [IME Sample: Demonstrates How to Control IME Mode and Implement IME Level 3](https://msdn.microsoft.com/87ebdf65-cef0-451d-a6fc-d5fb64178b14).

  Japanese keyboards do not directly support Kanji characters.
 The IME converts a phonetic string, entered in one of the other Japanese alphabets (Romaji, Katakana, or Hiragana) into its possible Kanji representations.
 If there is ambiguity, you can select from several alternatives.
 When you have selected the intended Kanji character, the IME passes two `WM_CHAR` messages to the controlling application.

  The IME, activated by the ALT+\` key combination, appears as a set of buttons (an indicator) and a conversion window.
 The application positions the window at the text insertion point.
 The application must handle `WM_MOVE` and `WM_SIZE` messages by repositioning the conversion window to conform to the new location or size of the target window.

  If you want users of your application to have the ability to enter Kanji characters, the application must handle Windows IME messages.
-For more information about IME programming, see [Input Method Editor](/previous-versions/windows/desktop/ms776145\(v=vs.85\)).
+For more information about IME programming, see [Input Method Manager](/windows/desktop/intl/input-method-manager).

 ## Visual C++ Debugger
  The Visual C++ debugger provides the ability to set breakpoints on IME messages.
 In addition, the Memory window can display double-byte characters.